ICS3U-Gallo/project-hangman/pseudocode.md

 One of the players inputs a word
-Draw the number of lines that corresponds to the number of letters in the word draw a hangman base play 2 guesses a letter if it's included in the word, insert the letter on the right line if not, write the letter at the bottom under the lines and add the sequencial body part:
+Draw the number of lines that corresponds to the number of letters in the word draw a hangman base player 2 guesses a letter if it's included in the word, insert the letter on the right line if not, write the letter at the bottom under the lines and add the sequencial body part:
 1. head